ThKrypt/QualCoder/11-Reports.md

 Disagree % shows the percentage of all the coded and non-coded text that did not match between coders.
 It is the same as 100 – the Agree %.

+Agree coded only % shows the percentage of all the dual coded text divided by single plus dual coded text.
+(In version 3.1 +)

 Cohen’s Kappa is calculated based on the information in Wikipedia https://en.wikipedia.org/wiki/Cohen%27s_kappa

 ![Coder comparison](https://qualcoder.files.wordpress.com/2019/01/coder-comparison.png)